 He COVID-19 pandemic impacted on teaching worldwide.
-Despite that, to $\Box$ overcame the problem, the educational system replaced face-to-face by distance learning [1, 2, 3].
+Despite that, to Tovercame the problem, the educational system replaced face-to-face by distance learning [1, 2, 3].

-In particular, to preserve laboratory courses, during the COVID-19 pandemic, many schools and universities proposed to perform physics experiments at home [4].
+In particular, to preserve laboratory courses, during the COVID-19 pandemic, many schools and universities proposed to perform scientific experiments at home [4].

-For example, in Italy, the Lab2Go project [5, 6, 7, 8, 9] organized on-line seminars to show experiments that can be made at home using easily accessible materials and exploiting resources as the Arduino board [10].
+For example, in Italy, the Lab2Go project [5, 6, 7, 8, 9] organized on-line seminars showing physics experiments that can be made at home using easily accessible materials and exploiting resources as the Arduino board [10].

 Arduino is an open source platform made of electronic boards, sensors and expansion boards.
-Its usage also allows to acquire additional competences, as for example coding and programming [11, 12].
+Thanks to its versatility and low cost, Arduino is an ideal base on which to construct datalogging sensors or control devices that can be used to perform phyics experiments [11].
+Its usage also allows to acquire additional competences, as for example coding and programming [12, 13].
 The original Arduino board can be bought for as low as about few tens of euro; moreover, there are many cheapest clones.
-Both the board and the sensors can be easily bought on-line or in electronics shops [12].
-There are also many kits including the board and common sensors available for just 50-60 euro.
-Thanks to the low cost, the Arduino board and related component can be bought directly by students or by schools/universities to be provided to students.
+Both the board and the sensors can be easily bought on-line or in electronics shops [11, 13].
+There are also many kits including the board and most common sensors available for just 50-60 euro.
+Thanks to the low cost, the Arduino board and related components can be bought directly by students or by schools/universities to be provided to students.
+Moreover, even if you are a beginner, there are many introductory free on-line tutorials which give a basic though thorough introduction to the Arduino boards [11].